michaelarn0ld/zettelkasten-public/202112021908/README.md

 we make a change to the reference parameter, the change is seen in both the original and the reference.

+There are some similarities!
+If we assign a ***new value*** to the reference parameter, then the reference parameter and the original reference no longer point to the same place in memory.
+Therefore, ***if we change the assignment on a reference parameter***, any changes thereafter will have on affect on the original reference's memory.

 ## Related
 [202111300552](../202111300552) - Java: Questions on Strings